forestgrape/coronavirus/economics.md

 Low interest rates yield more liquidity.
 Liquidity in turn can yield more investments and thus can catalyze the transformation of the economy.

 #### Pro/Contra
-* A main drawback is that the money flow is top down.
-From the bank to large companies and usually not much and only retarded the liquidity reaches small businesses.
+* A main drawback is that the money flow is top down: From the  large bank to large companies.
+Small businesses however only get a fraction of the liquidity provided and often additionally retarded.
-  * slow effect since mostly top down: the banks lower their credits rates but mostly likely for large businesses only (small business credits require time to scale since risk checking and so on requires time and personal).
+  * Slow effect since mostly top down: the banks lower their credits rates but mostly likely for large businesses only (small business credits require time to scale since risk checking and so on requires time and personal).
 Large cooperates discuss whether to take and what to do with additional money, then decisions need to flow through the hierarchy and possible multiple times.
 So until new jobs are created a lot time passes
   * the jobs are created top down and may not those jobs people reorganizing are looking for or qualified.

 ### Targeted Financial Support